SlimeVR/SlimeVR-Docs-Site/src/common-issues.md

 If this happens in SteamVR, make sure your trackers are assigned to the right body parts in SlimeVR.
 Do not touch the assignments in SteamVR.

 ## Moving one tracker moves other body parts in VRChat
+- Ensure your settings are correct.
+You can find our recommended settings in the ["VRChat Configuration" section](tools/vrchat-config.md) of our documentation.
 - Ensure that IK calibration range is set to 0.2 in VRChat.
 - Ensure that Legacy Calibration and Legacy IK are both disabled in VRChat